RhysEJF/radical-alignment/concepts/reality-anchoring.md

 What's actually happening is something more subtle and more solvable: they're operating in different Cynefin domains without realizing it.

-And this confusion—this blurring of what kind of problem you're actually facing—is one of the most powerful weapons for manufacturing conflict and inserting crony beliefs into team dynamics.
+And this confusion, this blurring of what kind of problem you're actually facing, is one of the most powerful weapons for manufacturing conflict and inserting crony beliefs into team dynamics.

 ## The Cynefin Framework